JBZoo/CSV-Blueprint/README.md

 ## Introduction

-The JBZoo/Csv-Blueprint tool is a powerful and flexible utility designed for validating CSV files against a predefined schema specified in YAML format.
-With the capability to run both locally and in Docker environments, JBZoo/Csv-Blueprint is an ideal choice for integrating into CI/CD pipelines, such as GitHub Actions, to ensure the integrity of CSV data in your projects.
+The CSV Blueprint tool is a powerful and flexible utility designed for validating CSV files against a predefined schema specified in YAML format.
+With the capability to run both locally and in Docker environments, CSV Blueprint is an ideal choice for integrating into CI/CD pipelines, such as GitHub Actions, to ensure the integrity of CSV data in your projects.